 The board of directors of a company plays a significant role in the CSR activities of the company.
 The role of the Board is as follows:

 Disclosure of the contents of CSR policies related to its report.

-Ensuring that statutory specified amount is spend by the company with reference to CSR activities.
+Ensuring that a statutorily specified amount is spent by the company with reference to CSR activities.

 The following activities can be performed by a company to accomplish its CSR obligations:

 Eradicating extreme hunger and poverty